 We can do better.
 The social sector is experiencing a data revolution, with new technology and integrated data systems enabling government to measure population-level outcomes on a quarterly – or even monthly – basis.
 Large-scale data has the potential to dramatically shorten feedback loops in the social sector, driving better outcomes for millions of Americans and saving billions of dollars.“The social sector is experiencing a data revolution, with new technology and integrated data systems enabling government to measure population-level outcomes on a quarterly – or even monthly – basis.” [email protected] Click To Tweet

-In 2017, Third Sector partnered with the King County Division of Behavioral Health and Recovery to launch an initiative to improve behavioral health services at the county level – Outpatient Treatment of Demand.
-The objectives focus on having diagnostic assessment offered within one day, assessment happening within four days, and a follow-up care starting within seven days.
-Our goal was to create a performance feedback loop that would move the entire network towards more effective treatment.
+In 2017, Third Sector partnered with the King County Division of Behavioral Health and Recovery to launch an initiative to improve behavioral health services at the county level – Outpatient Treatment on Demand.
+The objectives focus on having diagnostic assessment offered within one day, assessment happening within four days, and follow-up care starting within seven days.
+Our goal was to create a performance feedback loop that would move the entire network toward more effective treatment.

-Third Sector worked with King County staff and behavioral health providers to design a contract amendment that leveraged up to $2.3M in annual bonus payments over three years to reward providers for faster service delivery while providing data analytics support to help them track their own progress.
-23 out of 29 providers in the County adopted the amendment.
-In the first year of the program, the rate of assessment offers within 1 day increased from 63% to 77%, the rate at which people received assessments within 4 days increased from 55% to 67%, and the rate at which people started routine care within 7 days increased from 54% to 61%.
+Third Sector worked with King County staff and behavioral health providers to design a contract amendment that leveraged up to $2.3M in annual bonus payments over three years to reward providers for faster service delivery while providing data analytics support to help them track their progress.
+Twenty-three out of 29 providers in the County adopted the amendment.
+In the first year of the program, the rate of assessment offers within one day increased from 63% to 77%, the rate at which people received assessments within four days increased from 55% to 67%, and the rate at which people started routine care within seven days increased from 54% to 61%.
 Critically, these are population-level changes affecting 21,000 people annually, not just results from a pilot program for a few hundred.
 These short-term measures are hypothesized to support key long-term outcomes for the project – improving patients’ overall health and well-being.

 The total cost to design this project was approximately $1.1 million to influence about $115 million in annual funding for outpatient behavioral health services.
 On the systems level, this is a small bet with a potentially huge payoff in both impact and validated learning.

 Projects like King County are just the beginning.
 Today, Third Sector is testing our approach in partnership with two agencies that fund more than $1 billion in social services each year.
-In Los Angeles County, the Department of Mental Health will align performance incentives, data and services around better outcomes for up to 250,000 county residents.
-In Washington State, the Department of Children, Youth and Families will integrate faster feedback loops for learning and improvement into up to 1,200 contracts for family services across the entire state.
+In Los Angeles County, the Department of Mental Health will align performance incentives, data, and services around better outcomes for up to 250,000 county residents.
+In Washington State, the Department of Children, Youth and Families will integrate faster feedback loops for learning and improvement into as many as 1,200 contracts for family services across the entire state.

 We envision a future where the dominant strategy in the social sector shifts from pilot-evaluate-replicate to build-measure-learn.
-Just as philanthropists, researchers and government had distinct roles to play to in the old approach, they will have new roles to play in this future:
+Just as philanthropists, researchers, and the government had distinct roles to play in the old approach, they will have new roles to play in this future: